 7. Antidote To Procrastination And Anxiety

-Providing coaching to others may stop you from pursuing your procrastination, according to a study.
+According to a Chicago Booth School of Business study, providing coaching to others may help you to reduce procrastination.
 As a mentor, you are promoting the best version of yourself.
-While tracking other employees, you are likely being more mindful of wasting time and avoid costly procrastination.
+While tracking other employees, you are likely to be more mindful of wasting time and avoid costly procrastination.
 It may help you to prioritize your own professional goals.
-Another study said that advising junior colleagues can reduce anxiety and improve mentors’ mental health in the Journal of Vocational Behaviour.
+Another study said advising junior colleagues can reduce anxiety and improve mentors’ mental health in the Journal of Vocational Behaviour.

 8. Opportunity To Volunteer

-We are all looking for ways to improve our CV and resumes.
+We are all looking for ways to improve our CVs and resumes.
 Effectively mentoring others is a skill to learn and practice.
-Mentoring programs are sprouting up in many environments and found to be useful ways to build communities.
+Mentoring programs are sprouting up in many environments and are valuable in building communities.
 If you have a set of competencies and can spend time helping others, it is an enriching experience.

 9. Expand Your Network

 It is always good to meet new people, especially in your field.
 Cultivating your network may not necessarily be the motivating factor to be a mentor.
 However, good relationships are always good to have.
 I have kept in touch with many people I knew as students or junior analysts.
 I enjoy following their paths to success and many achievements.
 These connections are invaluable.
 Every friend we have had was once a stranger.

 Treat your growing network as wealth-building.
 The value of each new person that joins your network expands your future reach.

 10. Personal Growth and A Sense of Fulfillment